PratikAghor/pratikaghor.github.io/_pages/cv.md

 ## Achievements and miscellaneous:
 * All India Rank 7 in GATE 2015 Engineering Mechanics.
-* Usherd in the "age of stars, a thousand year voyage under the wisdom of the Moon" in Elden Ring.
+* Usherd the "age of stars, a thousand year voyage under the wisdom of the Moon" in Elden Ring.
 * I have a [blog](https://sublimeplace.wordpress.com/) where write about my non-academic interests.

 ## Full CV: